GoldenGnu/jeveassets/readme.txt

 ________________________________________________________________________________

-Q: How do I manually set price/name/BPO for assets
+Q: How do I manually set price/name for assets

 A: Right click the asset you want to change in the assets table
-   Select: Set price.../Set name.../Blueprint Original in the popup-menu
+   Select: Edit > price.../name... in the popup-menu

 ________________________________________________________________________________